 Maths!
 That’s the first word my mouth utters without any hesitation whenever someone asks me about my favourite subject.
 And doubtlessly, I get either a ‘yuck’ or an amused face.
 However, of the many, I do come across one or two bright-eyed individuals enthusiastically nodding to my point.
 Meanwhile, those who disagree will start listing out all the reasons why they hate maths and begin charging me with questions such as, “Why should we learn those fruitless formulas which are not applicable in real life?”
 They describe maths as a static box of tools to be used by maths geniuses.
 This is when I will be piqued by their curtness.

 Mathematics has always had a bad impression for as long as it existed.
-Honestly, not all of us are born with the skill to master maths and that is ALRIGHT!
-Not every one of us is number-obsessed, like Pythagoras, and I understand that it will be frustrating to have a maths problem unsolved for hours!
+Honestly, not all of us are born with the skill to master maths and that's ALRIGHT!
+Not every one of us is number-obsessed, like Pythagoras, and I understand that it'll be frustrating to have a maths problem unsolved for hours!
 But that doesn’t mean you should hate maths or disregard its worth.
 If you are one of them, be ready to listen to my points on why I love maths before plunging to a conclusion that maths is a misery!

 I’m quite sure you would have come across maths in your daily life.
 Planning to have a birthday party?
 Be ready to quantify the budget for your party expenses.
 Thinking of treating your guests with homemade finger-licking desserts and cakes?
 You’ll need to measure your ingredients to prepare an adequate amount of food for a large group.
 Thinking of going on a vacation after the dreadful restricted movement?